skylander86/lambda-text-extractor/README.md

 # Extracting Text from Binary Document Formats

-`text-extractor` is a Python app that works with the AWS Lambda architecture to extract text from common binary document formats.
+`lambda-text-extractor` is a Python 3.6 app that works with the AWS Lambda architecture to extract text from common binary document formats.
-It is integrated into the Intelllex ML pipeline architecture.

-Due to the size of code and dependencies (and AWS deployment limits), it is split into two functions.

-[`ocr`](functions/ocr) supports extracting text from images (TIFF, JPEG, PNG) and "image" PDF (using [Ghostscript](https://ghostscript.com/download/gsdnld.html) 9.21 for PDF manipulation and [Tesseract](https://github.com/tesseract-ocr/tesseract/) 3.05 for OCR)

-while [`simple`](functions/simple/) handles text extraction from
+## Features

+Some of its key features are:

+- out of the box support for many common binary document formats (see section on [Supported Formats](#Supported-Formats)),
+- scalable PDF parsing using OCR in parallel using AWS Lambda and [asyncio](https://docs.python.org/3/library/asyncio.html),
+- serverless architecture makes deployment quick and easy,
+- detailed instruction for preparing libraries and dependencies necessary for processing binary documents, and
+- sensible unicode handling

+### Supported Formats

+`lambda-text-extractor` supports many common and legacy document formats:

+- Portable Document Format (`.pdf`),
-- Modern PDF file with text layer
+    * PDFs with a text layer using [Poppler utilities](https://poppler.freedesktop.org/),
+    * PDFs with OCR using [Tesseract](https://github.com/tesseract-ocr/tesseract/) and [Ghostscript 9.21](https://ghostscript.com/download/gsdnld.html) for PDF manipulation,
-- Microsoft Word 2, 6, 7, 97, 2000, 2002 and 2003 (using [Antiword](http://www.winfield.demon.nl/) and [Catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/)),
+- Microsoft Word 2, 6, 7, 97, 2000, 2002 and 2003 (`.doc`) using [Antiword](http://www.winfield.demon.nl/) with fallback to [Catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/),
-- Microsoft Word 2007 OpenXML files (using [python-docx](https://github.com/python-openxml/python-docx)),
+- Microsoft Word 2007 OpenXML files (`.docx`) using [python-docx](https://github.com/python-openxml/python-docx),
-- Microsoft PowerPoint 2007 OpenXML files (using [python-pptx](https://github.com/scanny/python-pptx)),
+- Microsoft PowerPoint 2007 OpenXML files (`.pptx`) using [python-pptx](https://github.com/scanny/python-pptx),
-- Microsoft Excel 5.0, 97-2003, and 2007 OpenXML files (using [xlrd](http://xlrd.readthedocs.io/en/latest/)),
+- Microsoft Excel 5.0, 97-2003, and 2007 OpenXML files (`.xls`, `.xlsx`) using [xlrd](http://xlrd.readthedocs.io/en/latest/),
-- HTML web pages (using [lxml](http://lxml.de/)),
-- Rich Text Format (using [UnRTF](https://www.gnu.org/software/unrtf/) v0.21.9),
+- Rich Text Format (`.rtf`) using [UnRTF v0.21.9](https://www.gnu.org/software/unrtf/),
+- XML files and HTML web pages (`.html`, `.htm`, `.xml`) using [lxml](http://lxml.de/),
-- CSV and Text files (Python CSV and duh)
+- CSV files (`.csv`) using [Python csv module](https://docs.python.org/3/library/csv.html),

-## Deploying on AWS Lambda
+- Images (`.tiff`, `.jpg`, `.jpeg`, `.png`) using [Tesseract](https://github.com/tesseract-ocr/tesseract/), and
+- Plain text files (`.txt`)

+## Setup

+Due to the size of code and dependencies (and AWS deployment limits), the extraction system is split into two Lambda functions: `simple` and `ocr`.
+[`ocr`](functions/ocr) supports extracting text from images and "image" PDFs, while [`simple`](functions/simple) handles text extraction from the remaining formats.
+The side benefit of splitting into two functions is that we can configure the memory requirements of the two functions independently.

-We use [apex](http://apex.run/) for our development toolchain to manage AWS lambda functions.
+The code for the two functions are found in the [functions](functions) directory and we use [apex](http://apex.run/) for our development toolchain to deploy the AWS Lambda functions.

-To deploy to development environment (*Note* that the `-D` argument refers to dry run mode.)
+To deploy to AWS (*Note* that the `-D` argument refers to dry run mode.)

-    apex -D deploy
+    apex -D --iamrole <iam role here> deploy

-For `staging` and `production` environments, we have set up a CI script on Gitlab.
-Simply push to the `staging` and `production` branches respectively.

 You need to make sure your IAM role has `lambda:InvokeFunction` permissions, and `s3:DeleteObject` permissions on the output bucket.
+You can set the IAM role and other configuration options in [project.json](project.json).

+## Usage

 ### Invoking the AWS Lambda